 The Risk of Heroin Overdose After Detox

-Addiction has a two-fold nature made up both physical and psychological dependencies.
+Addiction is two-fold in nature, encompassing both physical and psychological dependencies.
 While heroin detox goes a long way towards treating the physical dependency, the risk of heroin overdose increases considerably in the absence of needed psychological addiction treatment.

 Call Detox.com now to find heroin rehab centers near you!